mythril-forge/vanilla-spells/spells/level-2/dust-devil.md

 Choose an unoccupied 5-foot cube of air that you can see within range.
 An elemental force that resembles a dust devil appears in the cube and lasts for the spell's duration.

-Any creature that ends its turn within 5 feet of the dust devil must make a Strength saving throw.
+Any creature that ends its turn within 5 feet of the dust devil must make a Strength Saving Throw.
 On a failed save, the creature takes `1d8` bludgeoning damage and is pushed 10 feet away from the dust devil.
 On a successful save, the creature takes half as much damage and isn't pushed.